VivOwoH/Hangman/Modification.md

 # Modification

-- The game only words when >10 words are given in the source file
+- The game only works when >10 words are given in the source file